haitnmt/ddns-cloudflare/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/haitnmt/ddns-cloudflare/blob/main/LICENSE) file for details.

 ## Original Source
 This script is based on the [Original Source](https://thuanbui.me/cap-nhat-ip-dong-cho-ten-mien-qua-cloudflare-de-truy-cap-homelab-tai-nha/), with modifications and enhancements for specific use cases.
-Full credit to the original author for the initial implementation.

 ---